philsinatra/IDM232/instructor_materials/IDM232-03-control_structures.md

 }
 ```

 ^ Here's another example.
 Let's say we have a form coming in.
 First we check the value coming in using a PHP function `empty` which will allow the value coming in to be zero, which otherwise might be interpreted as _false_.
-Net we check to make sure the value is a number.
+Next we check to make sure the value is a number.
 If both conditions are met, then the `echo` will **not** be executed.

 ---